eHealthAfrica/aether/documentation/try/index.md

 ## Prerequisites

-In order to follow this run-through, you will need to have [Docker](https://www.docker.com) installed (version 2.1 or higher).
+Since Aether is a development platform, these instructions assume that you are a Developer or DevOps type person with familiarity with the commandline, github and docker.
+There isn't any programming required but the instructions will be challenging if you are not used to scripts, config files, JSON and just generally performing system admin type tasks.
+If this is not you, Gather may be more apropriate.
+[You can try Gather here](https://gather.ehealthafrica.org/documentation/try/).

+You will need a computer running Linux, Mac OSX or a cloud based Linux VM (such as AWS) with 8MB of RAM.
+These instructions have been tested on Ubuntu 16.04.x (we have seen issues with 14.x VMs) and Mac 10.13.x

+- GitHub
+    - [git](https://git-scm.com/) must be installed and available
+- Docker
+    - [Docker Compose](https://docs.docker.com/compose/) installed setup with at least 3GB limit
+- The following ports should be available on your machine:
+80, 8000, 8004, 8443

 You will also need to register some domains for local resolution on your computer.
 This means editing your hosts file.
-On Mac/Linux this is at `/etc/hosts`; on Windows it’s at `c:\Windows\System32\Drivers\etc\hosts`.
-Add this line to the bottom:
+On Mac/Linux this is at `/etc/hosts`; Modify the line that starts with `127.0.0.1` to include:

 ```
 127.0.0.1       ui.aether.local kernel.aether.local